Frequently Asked Questions

 How to detect falling edges of a pulse?

 On the software level, the rising and falling edges are independent channels.
-In the web application, these are marked explicitly.
+In the Graphical User Interfaces, these are marked explicitly.
 In the software libraries, the number of a falling edge channel is a negative number of the physical channel, e.g., the falling edges of the physical channel 2 correspond to the software channel -2.
 You can also use convenience method

 getInvertedChannel() to find inverted channel number for your specific hardware revision.